masneyb/nexus-5-upstream/README.md

 See the [TODO list](TODO.md) for information about other components and links to some out-of-tree patches.

-See the [peripheral paths page](PERIPHERAL_PATHS.md) for the location of the major peripherals on the filesystem.

 ## Phone user space

 I've been running [postmarketOS](https://postmarketos.org/) on the phone.
 Follow the instructions